Designing an email-only Slack interfacePublished 2018 June 30

 - application state is stored as an EDN flat file

 The application state is fairly minimal.
 It consists of:

 reply-toaddresses to Slack message IDs (needed for handling incoming replies)

 - The timestamp of the last sent notification (needed to track whether a notification has already been sent for a Slack message)

-The only Slack APIs used are search.messages (to poll for messages) and users.info, which is needed to replace user IDs in message text with display names (presumably textual references to other Slackers are stored as IDs so that messages can always be rendered with someone’s current display name).
+The only Slack APIs used are search.messages (to poll for messages) and users.info, which is needed to replace user IDs in message text with display names (presumably, Slack stores references to other Slackers within message text as IDs so that messages can always be rendered with someone’s current display name).

 Perhaps more interesting was the coding itself — the application couldn’t be run locally within the camper van itself, because simply retrieving the AWS SDK dependency from Maven would cost 160MB.
 Instead, the application was developed on a throwaway EC2 development machine via SSH.